OutSystems/docs-product/src/develop/ui/screen-templates-use/replace-data.md

     For example, when using the Table widget, check that the information of each Header Cell corresponds to the information displayed in the related cell.

-1. Check any logic associated with the widget, for example, a dropdown filter in a Table, and replace the sample data (List property) manually.
+1. Check any logic associated with the widget, for example, a dropdown filter in a Table, and replace the data (List property) manually.

 1. Check the **TrueChange** tab for errors and warnings and fix them.